 ABOUT JEFF ALTMAN, THE BIG GAME HUNTER

-Jeff Altman, The Big Game Hunter is a career and leadership coach who worked as a recruiter for more than 40 years.
-He is the host of “No BS Job Search Advice Radio,” the #1 podcast in iTunes for job search with more than 1300 episodes and his newest show, “No BS Coaching Advice.”
-He is a member of The Forbes Coaches Council.
+Jeff Altman, The Big Game Hunter is a coach who worked as a recruiter for what seems like one hundred years.
+His work involves career coaching, all as well as executive job search coaching, job coaching and interview coaching.
+He is the host of “No BS Job Search Advice Radio,” the #1 podcast in iTunes for job search with more than 2000 episodes and is a member of The Forbes Coaches Council.

 Join Career Angles on Facebook and receive support, ideas and advice in your current career and job.

 Connect with me on LinkedIn www.linkedin.com/in/thebiggamehunter Mention you listen to the podcast or watch my YouTube channel.